Clostridium difficile infection (CDI) is a dangerous disease affecting millions of people worldwide.

 Due to its narrow Gram-positive spectrum and favorable impact on the commensal flora, MCB3681 has the potential to target C. diff bacteria selectively and provide a cure for severely ill CDI patients.

-We are presently preparing a Phase 2 study for intravenous administration of MCB3837, the prodrug of MCB3681, to patients diagnosed with severe CDI.
+At present we are preparing a Phase 2 study for intravenous administration of MCB3837 to patients diagnosed with severe CDI.
 The study is planned to start in the second half of 2016.

 European authorities are considering similar supportive measures to accelerate the development of antibiotics addressing unmet medical needs.